 Lynx 1 tent – description

-Alps Mountaineering Lynx 1 tent is a free standing 2-pole design which offers enough space for a solo use.
+Alps Mountaineering Lynx 1 tent is a freestanding 2-pole design that offers enough space for solo use.
 The upper body of the tent is a mesh and the lower body and the bottom are a waterproof fabric with sealed seams.
-The side door is D-shaped mesh, large enough, and it rolls out and can be fixed on the left side where you have clips and loops for that purpose.
+The side door is a D-shaped mesh, large enough, and it rolls out and can be fixed on the left side where you have clips and loops for that purpose.

 Inside the tent, you have two mesh pockets, one on each end.
 There are clips above on the canopy to attach things.